dhl/erb2haml/README.markdown

 ====
 When I have more time, I'll package this up as a Rails plugin.

-Having the option to delete converted ERBs might be nice, too.
+For the brave among us, having the option to delete converted ERBs might be nice, too.

 License
 =======